Skip to main content

 Holiday Season Greeting Samples by Recipient and Tone

 Season’s greetings work best when you want to send warmth without naming one specific holiday.
-They are especially useful for mixed families, diverse workplaces, clients, neighbours, and friends whose traditions you may not fully know.
+They are especially helpful for mixed families, diverse workplaces, clients, neighbors, and friends whose traditions you might not fully know.

-Neutral does not have to mean empty.
-A good holiday greeting can still feel personal if it mentions the relationship, the past year, a shared moment, a thoughtful pause, or a clear wish for the year ahead.
+Neutral doesn’t have to mean empty.
+A good holiday greeting can still feel personal if it mentions the relationship, the past year, a shared moment, a thoughtful pause, or a genuine wish for the year ahead.

 Short Season’s Greetings for Cards and Texts